 Chief Strategy Officer

-Pamela has assisted the company throughout her career first as a student in 1979 and then in various capacities and at various intervals since 1993.
-She joined Pulmac as Chief Financial Officer in 2015 after working with the company as a consultant for two years to put in the financial structures to support its expansion into new products and services.
+Pamela has assisted the company throughout her career first as a student, and then in various capacities and at various intervals since 1993.
+She joined the Company as Chief Financial Officer in 2015 after working as a consultant for two years to put in the financial structures to support its expansion into new products and services.

-A business graduate with broad experience in business strategy, financial structures, operational accounting and corporate controls, Pamela has assisted privately held businesses to realize their growth objectives and maintain high standards in their financial reporting.
-She has worked with the entrepreneurial community of Vermont, acting as a mentor to start-up businesses, serving as a contract CFO and working with State officials and business leaders to strengthen the infrastructure that supports innovative and early-stage businesses.
+A business graduate from the University of Vermont with broad experience in business strategy, financial structures, operational accounting, and corporate controls, Pamela has assisted privately held businesses to realize their growth objectives and maintain high standards in their financial reporting.
+She has worked with the entrepreneurial community of Vermont, acting as a mentor to start-up businesses, serving as a contract CFO, and working with State officials and business leaders to strengthen the infrastructure that supports innovative and early-stage businesses.